asiermo/taskmanager/Readme.md

 ## Run the app
 To run the app you have to use this sentence: python manage.py runserver and then enter to localhost with django port.

+## Flake8
+I have use flake8 to know if some variables are used or not.